google/zetasql/docs/lexical.md

 </tbody>
 </table>

 Prefix characters (`r`, `R`, `b`, `B)` are optional for quoted or triple-quoted strings, and indicate that the string is a raw/regex string or a byte sequence, respectively.
 For example, `b'abc'` and `b'''abc'''` are both interpreted as type bytes.
-Prefix characters are case insensitive.
+Prefix characters are case-insensitive.

 **Quoted literals with prefixes:**